Is the ibidi Heating and Gas Incubation System compatible with every type of microscope?

 For ibidi Glass Bottom products: When using ibidi Glass Bottom products with oil immersion objectives, there is no known incompatibility with any immersion oil on the market.
 All types of immersion oils can be used.

 For ibidi Polymer Coverslip (ibiTreat, uncoated, and protein-coated): When using oil immersion objectives with the ibidi Polymer Coverslip, use only the immersion oils specified in the table below.
 The use of any oil that is not listed in the table could damage the ibidi Polymer Coverslip.
 The resulting leakage may harm objectives and microscope components.
 All immersion oils that are not listed in the table below should be considered non-compatible.

 Silicone Immersion Oil

-Which hardware autofocus is compatible with the ibidi µ-Dishes and µ-Slides?
+Which hardware autofocus systems are compatible with the ibidi µ-Dishes and µ-Slides?

 Due to the standard refractive index of nD=1.52, the ibidi Polymer Coverslip bottom is considered to be compatible with all hardware auto-focus systems that work with near IR LED or laser light.
 The following hardware auto focus systems were extensively tested by ibidi: